No products in the cart.

 Benefits of CBS

 Despite the lack of extensive CBD research, a wide variety of anecdotal evidence exists as to its reported benefits.
-Individuals around the globe state using CBD for pain management; anxiety, stress, depression, and mood; digestive issues; inflammation, arthritis, muscle soreness, and stiffness; acne; seizures; as a tool in post-workout recovery; and as an aid in relaxation and improving sleep.
+Individuals around the globe state using CBD for pain management; anxiety, stress, and mood; digestive issues; inflammation, muscle soreness, and stiffness; as a tool in post-workout recovery; and as an aid in relaxation and improving sleep.
 CBD advocates are encouraged by the rise in scientific exploration of CBD, and are hopeful that the FDA will speed up its regulation and standardization of packaging, marketing, and testing.

 CBD Oil Discounts for Military